necrobits/grenzy-sdk-go/README.md

-# GriffinID SDK for Golang Applications
+# GriffinID SDK for Golang

 You can use the SDK to integrate your Golang application with GriffinID, using the PKCE flow.